Octreotide acetate (Sandostatin®)

 - Talk to your doctor, nurse and/or pharmacist for proper preparation, dosing and administration if you are self-injecting.

 - Storage: Store this medicine in the refrigerator, between 36°F to 46°F (2°C to 8°C).
 Do not freeze.
-Protect from light.
+Protect from light by storing in outer carton.
 Discuss with your nurse or your doctor how to dispose of unused medicine/needles.

 Treating Side Effects